hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-14-decoding-emotion.md

 #### Visualizing Model Attention with Heatmaps

-To understand *where* in an image the model detects emotion, we use saliency mapping—computing gradients of the output with respect to input pixels.
+To understand *where* in an image the model detects emotion, we use saliency mapping, which computes gradients of the output with respect to input pixels (full code [here](https://github.com/hytopoulos/saemotion/blob/main/saliency.py)).

 {% tabs mygroup %}
 {% tab mygroup LaTeX %}